 Jia, H.; Feng, H.; Sun, Z. Decarboxylative dipropargylation of primary amines with propiolic acids and formaldehyde via metal-free coupling.
 Tetrahedron 2015, 71 (18), 2724-2728.

 Flammable liquid and vapour.
 Toxic if swallowed.
-Fatal in contact with skin.
+Toxic in contact with skin.
 Causes severe skin burns and eye damage.
-Causes serious eye damage.